Environmental Events

 7 September yearly

-Threatened Species Day is a day is when we turn the spotlight on native plants, animals, and ecosystems that are under threat and reflect on how we can protect them into the future.
-The day also celebrates the amazing work that is being done to save them by passionate conservationists, researchers, volunteers, and community experts.
+Threatened Species Day is a day is when Council turns the spotlight on native plants, animals, and ecosystems that are under threat and reflect on how we can protect them into the future.
+The day also celebrates the amazing work of our passionate conservationists, researchers, volunteers, and community experts.

 National Bird Week